As an Amazon Influencer, I may earn a small commission from qualifying purchases from Amazon.com.

 What kind of cheese to use for this Pumpkin Mac and Cheese

 For the boldest cheese taste, use the sharpest cheddar you can find.
-My favorite cheese for mac and cheese is Cabot.
+My favorite is Cabot.

 It doesn’t matter if it’s white or yellow cheddar, but the yellow kind helps to boost the vibrant flavor of this dish.